chbrown/typing-evaluation/README.md

       --digitalocean-size=512mb \
       typing-evaluation

-That machine will now be the "active" one (`cat ~/.docker/hosts/.active`), so you can run the following to point your docker controller at that host:
+That machine will now be the "active" one (`machine ls` or `cat ~/.docker/hosts/.active`), so you can run the following to point your docker controller at that host:

     export DOCKER_HOST=$(machine url) DOCKER_AUTH=identity

 Docker commands will now affect the docker host on that machine.
-Start up the required containers (this will pull the `chbrown/typing-evaluation` Docker container image from [Docker Hub](https://registry.hub.docker.com/u/chbrown/typing-evaluation/), so it might take a while):
+Start up the required containers:

     docker run -d --name db -p 127.0.0.1:5432:5432 postgres:9.3 docker run -d --name app --link db:db chbrown/typing-evaluation

+That will pull the `chbrown/typing-evaluation` Docker container image from [Docker Hub](https://registry.hub.docker.com/u/chbrown/typing-evaluation/), so it might take a while.

 Now configure the nginx server to serve http/https.
 Create a basic nginx config layout: